Abranchini/ADA_Project/README.md

 ## A list of internal milestones (until milestone 3)

 - Think about different visualizations to present the conducted data analysis in a clear and concise manner.
+- Develop the model for question 3.
+- Explore the different emotions and use the best final way.
 - We have run and tested pieces of our code on the cluster already on a couple of files.
 Next step is to run our whole pipeline on the whole dataset in the cluster.
 - Create a template for our data story and fill the individual sections.
 - Answer questions we have asked ourselves in the first milestone with appropriate data reasoning.